Our legal team are up-to-date with legal developments and understand their relevance to you.

 Wills can also state who will be the legal guardian of your child/children in the event that they were left without a parent.

 The primary reason that a will is so crucial is because without one, distribution of your assets will be left entirely up to the legislation.
 This means you died ‘intestate’ and the law sets out a strict formula as to how your assets will be divided through the intestacy rules in the Succession Act 1981 (Qld).
 This process can result in an outcome much different to how you might have originally planned, plus it is an added cost for someone to be authorised as the Administrator to deal with your estate.

 As life goes on and children and grandchildren are born, financial circumstances can change and beneficiaries change.
 For this reason it is important a will is kept up to date.
 It’s also crucial that any will is drafted correctly by a qualified lawyer.
 For example, if a will does not consider survivorship rules, fails to address any existing liabilities of the estate, or is made when there are questions surrounding your mental capacity, the chance of unforeseen and unintended consequences increases.

-A legal specialist can help you understand the laws involved and answer any questions you may have in relation to the creation of a will, so contact Family Lawyers Rockhampton today.
+A legal specialist can help you understand the laws involved and answer any questions you may have in relation to the creation of a will, so contact Rockhampton Wills and Estates Lawyers today.

 It is important to seek specific advice regarding your circumstances as this fact sheet provides general information only and does not constitute legal advice.